 Eventually, time wears and wealth becomes leaner as the tyrannical government must increasingly redirect a growing percentage of the nation’s wealth to the privileged class, which supports the state.
 Increasingly the growing mass of people are progressively cut away from even basic needs, promised or not, despite economic promises the state never intends to deliver.

 This transfer of wealth must come from somewhere, and while the lower class has been stripped, the Middle Class is then destined to host their parasitic government.
 This is what drives the accelerating gap between the widening classes of haves and have-nots that are created by the tyrannical state.

 This failed economic model, common to a tyrannical state, is compounded by a ruling elite of both government and business jockeying for position in their unbridled lust for power and wealth as the nation spirals down.
 It is a compounding tax by the inefficiency of tyranny that grows until it can no longer sustain the tyrant.
 Finally, in order to bail itself out from revolt by the nations people, the tyrant is brought to war, for tyranny must consume or die, as tyranny is a failed economic system.

 This is its weakness.

 The Supreme Court first waded into defining the “necessary and proper clause”, in Article I, sec.
-8 of our U.S. Constitution, in Justice John Jay’s opinion in McColloch vs. Maryland, which established the Federal Charter of the Second U.S. Bank, America’s second experiment with a private central bank, superior to the state tax of Maryland upon the banks script.
+8 of our U.S. Constitution, in Justice John Marshall’s opinion in McColloch vs. Maryland, which established the Federal Charter of the Second U.S. Bank, America’s second experiment with a private central bank, superior to the state tax of Maryland upon the banks script.

 What was in question, was the superiority of federal law over state law, made manifest in the power of Congress to assign its constitutional powers when found necessary and proper, by the Congress in the execution of its constitutional powers.